-Utica College is a comprehensive college that offers the wide range of academic programs, excellent faculty, and diversity of a large university while at the same time providing students with the low faculty-to-student ratio and individual attention of a small college.
+Utica College is a comprehensive college that offers the wide range of undergraduate and graduate programs and diversity of a large university while at the same time providing students with the low faculty-to-student ratio and individual attention of a small college.
 A combination of liberal arts and professional studies gives students opportunities to gain broad-based exposure to major areas of knowledge while at the same time developing career-specific skills designed to ensure success in the workforce.